kellyshi244-create/CAPSTONE-PROJECT-1/README.md

 ----------------------------------------------------------------
 CONCEPTS TO USE

-*Python core
+*Python core(user input,loops and conditionals,functions and classes, restart and quit options)

-*j.son model to parse data
+*j.son model

 *Databases(for data storage)

 -----------------------------------------------------------------
 SUCCESS CRITERIA

-*I'll consider the tool operational when it can work on a business inventory without errors
+*I'll consider the tool operational when it can work on a business inventory without errors and replace the ledgers completely

 ---------------------------------------------------------------
 STRECH GOALS

-*GUI version with Tkinter
+*Make the sytem an app that could run in all businesses